ZhenHuangLab/MemXTerminator/README.md

 ## Contact

-If you have any questions, please contact: zhen.victor.huang@gmail.com
+If you have any questions, please contact me: zhen.victor.huang@gmail.com